Merdasa-Belay/alx-system_engineering-devops/README.md

 You can assume that the directory /tmp/u will exist when we will run your script 101-clean_emacs.
 Create a script that deletes all files in the current working directory that end with the character ~.
-102-tree.Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
+102-tree.Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory. school.mgc.
+Create a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.